patternfly/patternfly-elements/elements/pfe-accordion/README.md

 ## Attributes

 **`pfe-theme`**
-Changes the context of the accordion to one of 3 possible themes:
+Changes the context of the accordion to one of 3 possible contexts:
 - `light` (default)
 - `dark`
 - `saturated`